nogibjj/IDS-706_rg361_ind-proj-1/README.md

 ## Instructions

 Create a Codespace on main which will initialize the enviroment with the required packages and settings to execute the code.
+The main project files are present in the ``codes/project_codes`` folder

+# main_script.py:
-The ``descriptive_stats`` function in ``main.py`` returns a list which contains the the [mean, median, standard deviation] of the selected column in the data.
+The ``descriptive_stats`` function in ``main_script.py`` returns a list which contains the the [mean, median, standard deviation] of the selected column in the data.

-The code also writes these results to a ``summary.md`` file in the ``resources`` folder for future reference
+The code also writes these results to a ``summary.md`` file in the ``outputs`` folder for future reference

-The code stores the histogram as an image in the ``resources`` folder as ``output.png``
+The code stores the histogram as an image in the ``outputs`` folder as ``output.png``

-Note: The code saves the summary.md and output.png in the resources folder by default, please change this file path within main.py in case required
+Note: The code saves the summary.md and output.png in the resources folder by default, please change this file path within main_script.py in case required

 The function takes in the following 2 parameters:
    - fname (**required**) -  path or link to the csv file with the desired data